-Mycroft picks up, saying "hello" in a voice with a sharpness he didn't fully intend.
+Mycroft picks up, saying "hello" with unintended sharpness.
 He is greeted with silence.
 "Hello?"

 The silence makes way for soft grunts.